filipinascimento/helios-web/README.md

 <script type="module">

 import {Helios} from "https://cdn.skypack.dev/helios-web?min";
-// Currently not working. please download and follow the build instructions.
 // This will be fixed in the next release

 // Nodes are dictionaries (any key can be used as node properties)